davemello/Kneat_Code_Challenge/README.md

 BaseDefinition class is where all the Specflow Hooks to initialise tests are, including initialising the WebDriver and setting up Extent reporting.

-Extent Reports - index.html file will be created in bin/dubug folder.
+Extent Reports - index.html file will be created in bin/debug folder.
 Screenshots taken on failure

 ## Description of namespaces

 ### BrowserProfiles
-There are custom profiles for both Chrome and Firefox that can be used at run time.
-These contain the required cookies for Booking.com.
-At time of scripting the cookie notification popup was causing issues.
-Profile code has been commented out so framework will use a default instance.
+There is a custom profile for Chrome that can be used at run time.
+It contains the required cookies for Booking.com.
+In app.config set UseCustomProfile to true.

 ### ComponentHelper
 Wrapper class for common IWebElements and JavaScript executor.
 Contains logging.